Architecture of Paris: Houses and manors

 The houses in Paris during the Middle Ages were tall and narrow; usually four or five stories.
 They were constructed of wooden beams on a stone foundation, with the walls covered by white plaster, to prevent fires.
 There was usually a shop located on the ground floor.
-Houses built of stone reserved for the wealthy; the oldest house in the Paris is considered to be the Maison de Nicolas Flamel, at 51 rue Montmorency in the 3rd arrondissement, built in 1407. it was not a private residence, but a kind of hostel.
+Houses built of stone reserved for the wealthy; the oldest house in Paris is considered to be the Maison de Nicolas Flamel, at 51 rue Montmorency in the 3rd arrondissement, built in 1407. it was not a private residence, but a kind of hostel.
 Two houses with exposed beams at 13-15 rue François-Miron in the 4th arrondissement, often described as Medieval, were actually built in the 16th and 17th centuries.

 While there are no ordinary houses from the Middle Ages, there are several examples of manors built for the nobility and the high clergy.
 The Tour Jean-sans-Peur, at 20 rue Étienne-Marcel in the 2nd arrondissement, built in 1409–11, was part of the Hôtel de Burgogne, the Paris residence of the Dukes of Burgundy.
 Built by Robert de Helbuterne, it contains a stairway with a magnificent flamboyant gothic ceiling.
 The Hôtel de Cluny residence of the abbots of the Cluny Monastery, now the Musée national du Moyen Âge or National Museum of the Middle Ages (1490–1500), has a typical feature of manors of the period; a stairway in a tower on the exterior of the building, in the courtyard.
 It also contains a chapel with a spectacular flamboyant Gothic ceiling.
 The Hôtel de Sens was the Paris residence of the Archbishop of Sens, who had authority over the Bishops of Paris.
 It also featured a separate stairway tower in the courtyard.